 The goal is to relieve the pain in the joint caused by the damage done to the cartilage.
 The pain may be so severe, a person will avoid using the joint, weakening the muscles around the joint and making it even more difficult to move the joint.

-At OrthoSports, our surgeons are well versed in the latest techniques in joint replacement surgery, including Computer-aided Navigation, Minimally-invasive Surgery (MIS) and partial joint replacements like Unicondylar Knee Replacements (“Uni”) and Hip Resurfacing operations.
+At OrthoSports, a sports clinic in Singapore our knee surgeons are well-versed in joint (hip and knee) replacement surgery and techniques in Singapore, including Computer-aided Navigation, Minimally-invasive Surgery (MIS) and partial joint replacements like Unicondylar Knee Replacements (“Uni”) and Hip Resurfacing operations.
 In MIS, specially designed jigs are used to guide the insertion of the hip and knee joint replacement parts.

 If your condition is not very severe, you might be a candidate for a “half knee”.
 This is known as a Unicondylar knee replacement.
-The recovery for this operation is faster than for a Total Knee Replacement but it is only suitable for patients with milder symptoms.
-These are patients with knee arthritis in which only half the joint is involved.
+The recovery for this operation is faster than for a total knee replacement surgery but it is only suitable for patients with milder symptoms.
+These are Singapore patients with knee arthritis in which only half the joint is involved.
 This does not occur as often as when the whole joint is involved, but when indicated, allows for a smaller incision and earlier return to function.
 The figure on the right shows a “Uni” knee in

 After your surgery, you may be permitted to play golf, walk and dance.
 However, more strenuous sports, such as tennis or running, may be discouraged.

 The motion of your joint will generally improve after surgery.
-The extent of improvement will depend on how stiff your joint was before the surgery
+The extent of improvement will depend on how stiff your joint was before the surgery.

 Should you have any questions about how knee replace surgery is done or how much it will cost at our clinic in Singapore.
 Please feel free to reach out to our team.
 Click here for our contact information.